What Herbs Grow Indoors: Fresh Herbs Year-Round

 Transferring Herbs to a Garden

 If you want to transfer your indoor herbs to a garden, you need to make sure you do so carefully.
-First, you need to acclimate your herbs to the outdoors by gradually exposing them to more sunlight and wind over a period of a few days.
+First, you need to acclimate your herbs to the outdoors by gradually exposing them to more sunlight and wind over a few days.
 Once your herbs are acclimated, you can transplant them to your garden.

 When transplanting, make sure you choose a location that gets plenty of sunlight and has well-draining soil.
 Dig a hole that’s slightly larger than the root ball of your herb, and gently place the plant in the hole.
 Fill in the hole with soil, and water your herb thoroughly.